brown-band/website/README.md

      - if the default title is only wrong due to mis-capitalizing an acronym or similar, add the correct capitalization to the `special` array at the end of the `title` function in `eleventyComputed.js` and it will be used instead.
    - `layout`: defaults to `page.njk` (i.e. `layouts/page.njk`).
 Specify a different layout if you want.
    - `summary`: italicized, indented text displayed between the title and the content
-   - `show_header`: disable the default header. for when you want a something custom
+   - `showHeader`: disable the default header. for when you want a something custom
    - `toc`: By default, a table of contents will be generated for any page with at least one header with an `id` property (put `{#id}` at the end of a heading to set an ID).
 You can override this by specifying `toc: false` to disable the table of contents, or pass an array of custom headings (check out `buttons.html` for an example of this).
    - (there are a bunch more for scripts, described below)
    - check out [Eleventy’s docs](https://www.11ty.dev/docs/data-configuration/) for additional options.
 3. Add the page content, formatted using Markdown.
 You can use [Nunjucks template commands](https://mozilla.github.io/nunjucks/templating.html) to incorporate data into the page.
 4. Add the page to the navbar:
-   - To add it at the top level, edit `nav.njk` to add a link to the page (use the “Contact” link as an example)
+   - To add it at the top level, edit `Nav.jsx` to add a link to the page (use the “Contact” link as an example)
    - To add it to a menu, edit `nav.yml` by adding an entry somewhere with the path of the page (without the file extension; use the others as an example).
 The title will be automatically picked up.

 #### Adding an icon